The 2017 Summer Transportation Institute will be held August 7–18 at Portland State University.

 About the Program

-This two-week course offers any student entering the 9–12 grade who identifies as female an immersive introduction to the workings of the Portland transportation system.
+This two-week residence camp offers any student entering the 9–12 grade who identifies as female an immersive introduction to the workings of the Portland transportation system.

 Half of each day is spent in the classroom hearing from PSU faculty and guest lecturers from ODOT, the FHWA, the Portland Bureau of Transportation, TriMet, the Port of Portland, and various other public and private transportation agencies that operate in the Portland metro area.